martinohansen/tor_exporter/README.md

 # tor_exporter
-Small Prometheus exporter for the tor daemon.
+Small Prometheus exporter for the tor daemon written in Go.
+Forked from squeed/prometheus-tor.

 ## Usage

 `tor_exporter (--tor.control-socket /var/run/tor/control | --tor.control-port localhost:9051)`

-The default port for serving the metrics is `9105`.
-This can be changed with flag: `--web.listen-address`.
+The default port for serving the metrics is `9105`, can be changed with flag: `--web.listen-address`.

 ### Docker